CMUAbstract/maker/README.md

 An application built with maker must conform to a simple directory layout:

     + appfoo
-    +--+ src/                  : contains application source files and headers +--+ ext/                  : contains dependencies (optionally but usually, included as Git submodules) +--+ maker/             : maker itself is a dependency included as a submodule
+    + Makefile                 : build recipe that defines the source files to build and configures dependencies +--+ src/                  : contains application source files and headers +--+ ext/                  : contains dependencies (optionally but usually, included as Git submodules) +--+ maker/             : maker itself is a dependency included as a submodule